bertschneider/EvolutionLoop/README.md

 ## Tests

 Currently the tests aren't working.
 I tried `midje` but that didn't work out for me.
-I will rewrite them with `LazyTest`in the future.
+I will rewrite them step by step with `LazyTest`.

+To run the available tests use: `lein lazytest`

 ## Usage